-Alpha Kappa Psi is America's oldest nationally recognized professional business fraternity.
+Alpha Kappa Psi is America's largest and oldest nationally recognized professional business fraternity.
 The organization is comprised of all majors and academic years, with students sharing a common drive to succeed in today's complex business world.
 Alpha Kappa Psi brings monthly speakers to campus, offering unique insights into many of today's hottest business segments.
 The fraternity focuses on honing networking, resume-building, and interview skills, and additionally is host to many social and mentoring activities for its members.

 Tribe Innovation is a William & Mary affiliated, student-run business that utilizes the design thinking process to inspire individual creativity, solve relevant challenges in our community, and gain professional experience by working with clients on campus and in our surrounding community.
 We host 3 "Innovation Sprints" per semester, to empower students to utilize the design thinking process to solve challenges and create new ideas.
 We also hold several guest speaker events that allow students to understand design thinking in the real world.